Lululemon Mission Statement, Vision & Core Values Explained

 Each vision theme translates into specific competitive advantages that matter for investors:

-For investors wanting to stress-test whether these strategic themes justify the current valuation, StockIntent's comparison tools let you analyze how Lululemon's margin structure, growth trajectories, and capital efficiency stack up against Nike, Adidas, and emerging competitors.
-You can model different scenarios for international expansion success and see how the numbers change.
-Start your free 7-day trial at /app/register.
+For investors wanting to stress-test whether these strategic themes justify the current valuation, StockIntent's comparison tools can compare Lululemon's margins, growth, and capital efficiency with Nike, Adidas, and emerging competitors.

 Lululemon Core Values

-Lululemon's five core values, courage, connection, inclusion, personal responsibility, and fun, aren't just wall art in their Vancouver headquarters.
-They function as the operating system for how this $11 billion company hires, allocates capital, and makes strategic bets.
-Understanding whether these values are genuinely embedded in the business or merely marketing gloss matters for investors assessing management quality and cultural durability.
+Lululemon's core values are commonly listed as courage, connection, inclusion, personal responsibility, and fun.
+Older company summaries sometimes include additional themes, so investors should focus on how the current values appear in company behavior.
+Understanding whether the values are embedded in the business or merely marketing language matters for assessing management quality and cultural durability.

 Courage